alex-greff/cscc09-wasm-demos/rust-demo/README.md

 # Emscripten C Simple Demo

-This is a demo showing how to compile Rust to WebAssembly using the wasm-bindgen
+This is a demo showing how to compile Rust to WebAssembly using wasm-pack

 ## Prerequisites